THE HARBOUR SCHOOL SYDNEY

 Minimum booking size

-Excursions need a minimum of 15 students to run.
+Excursions need a minimum of 15 students to run, or a minimum cost of $600 (including GST).

 Please contact us if you have a class smaller than 15 and we can try to combine with a second school.